-The Masters in Community Leadership (MCL) at the American Baptist Seminary of the West is a basic professional degree program designed to help prepare men and women for church service in ordained and non-ordained capacities.
-There are three different concentrations available.
-All three concentrations offer a breadth of theological training in addition to a particular specialization.
+The Masters in Community Leadership (MCL) is a professional degree program designed to prepare men and women for church and community service in ordained and non-ordained capacities.
+The following three concentrations offer a breadth of theological training in addition to a particular specialization.

 The MCL program is designed for persons who have completed an accredited undergraduate bachelor of arts or science degree.
 At least two years of full-time course enrollment, for a total of 48 semester units, is required to complete the degree.
 The full-time course load is a minimum of 12 units per semester.
-Students may enroll on a part-time basis, thereby extending the length of time for completion of the degree.
+Students may enroll on a part-time basis.

 Core Requirements – 30 Units